Epic Mexico to Costa Rica

 Day 28

-MonteverdeToday you have a full free day to discover the reserve and experience the mystical and fragile environment here.
-Monteverde is not for the faint-hearted, so bring your sense of adventure, a solid pair of shoes, and have a little fun with the giddy heights.
-Perhaps take a hike through the cloud forest, check out the area by mountain bike, or fly over the canopy on a zip-line tour.
-Another way to see the forest from above is to take a tour along a series of suspension bridges 40 metres up above the jungle.
+MonteverdeToday you have a free day to discover the reserve.
+Monteverde is not for the faint-hearted, so bring your sense of adventure, and a solid pair of shoes and have a little fun with the giddy heights.
+Maybe hike through the cloud forest, check out the area by mountain bike or fly over the canopy on a zip-line tour.
+Another way to see the forest from above is to take a tour along a series of suspension bridges 40 m above the jungle.
 You can explore the park on your own or arrange for a local guide to accompany you.
 The guides are very knowledgeable and happy to engage in conversation.
-To see some guaranteed wildlife up close, visit the butterfly and insect gardens or the serpentarium – there are also several cooperatives worth visiting in the local communities.
+To see some guaranteed wildlife up close, visit the butterfly and insect gardens or the serpentarium.
+There are also several cooperatives worth visiting in the local communities.

 -